lrfinotti/cybr201_book/01-WhatIsCrypto.md

 [word for word in common_words if len(word) == 3]
 ```

-So, maybe "DRE" is "and", which would confirm the initial guess that "D" was "a".
-Let's check if the frequencies of "R" and "E" are close to those of "n" and "d", respectively:
+This suggests that "DRE" is "and".
+Let's check if the frequencies of "E" is close to those of "d":

 ```{code-cell} ipython3
 analyze_letter(part_dec)